Cosmospacedog/Programming_Coursework_2023/README.md

   Ship1:length1
   ship2:length2
 ```
-Pacement data is stored in JSON formatting in the file 'placement.json'.
+Placement data is stored in JSON formatting in the file 'placement.json'.
 Its formatting follows this structure:
 ```json
   {"Ship1":["y","x","h"],"Ship2":["y","x","v"]}
 ```